HaineiFRDM: Structure-Preserving Diffusion for Film Restoration under Fast Motion and Diverse Defects: Method

 \subsection{Patch-based Training Framework}

-As depicted in Fig.\ref{fig:TrainFramework}, our model's training framework is mainly composed of VAE, UNet, Restoration-Guidance Network, Global-Frame-Fusion Module and Texture-Reconstruction Module.
-Considering industrial demands of restoring high-resolution frames on low-VRAM devices, we train our model to restore frames in latent space and use a patch-based training strategy.
-Specifically, we split full video frames into overlapped 3D-patches referring to shifted-window mechanism\cite{liang2022recurrent}, randomly sample a patch position and then prepare the corresponding degraded patch, GT patch and defect masks for training.
-Furthermore, we encode the degraded patch with our Preprocess Module to extract defect-irrelevant features and encode the flawless patch into latent space with VAE model to lower computation overload.
-And we randomly sample a timestep $t$, add noise to GT patch's VAE feature to get noisy feature $z_t$ and fuse the noisy feature and the preprocessed feature to input into our Restoration-Guidance Network.
+To lower the memory costs of high-resolution restoration, we design a patch-based training framework as shown in \cref{fig:TrainFramework}.
+Following shifted-window mechanism\cite{liang2022recurrent}, we split training full video frames into overlapped video-patches, randomly sample a patch position to enrich data diversity and then input the model with the corresponding degraded patch, GT(Ground Truth) patch, full-frame description and defect masks.
+Furthermore, we encode the degraded patch with our Preprocess Module to obtain a preprocessed feature, and use VAE model to encode the GT patch into latent space to get GT feature, thus further lowering memory cost.
+Then we randomly sample a timestep $t$, add noise to GT patch's VAE feature to get noisy feature $z_t$, fuse the noisy GT feature and the preprocessed feature and input the feature into Restoration-Guidance Network.
+In Restoration-Guidance Network, the features would sequentially processed by self-attrntion, global-prompt-fusion, global-frame-fusion, texture-reconstruction and temporal modules.
+Especially,the global-prompt and global-frame fusion modules enhance global awareness when restoring a local patch, while the texture-reconstruction module improves texture consistency.
+These modules help generate learned restoration guidance, which is injected into UNet to produce restored frame features $\hat{z_0}$.
+Finally, we decode the $\hat{z_0}$ into RGB frames and introduce a defect loss to highlight defects region in restored frames.

-To exploit the generation prior and content-understanding ability of pretrained diffusion model, our Restoration-Guidance Network guide the generation process through injecting learned residuals into the pretrained UNet, referring to ControlNet\cite{zhang2023adding}.
-Inside of Restoration-Guidance Network, the fused feature would sequentially go through self-attn, global-prompt-fusion, global-frame-fusion, texture-reconstruction and temporal modules.
-Especially, we introduce the global-prompt-fusion and global-frame-fusion module to improve model's global-frame awareness while restoring a local patch.
-And we design a Texture-Reconstruction Module to keep frame contents' textures in restored frames consistent with the texture in original frames.

-Moreover, the learned residuals, generated by the Restoration-Guidance Network, is input into UNet to produce restored frame features $\hat{z_0}$.
-And we decode the restored feature $\hat{z_0}$ into RGB frames and introduce a defect loss to highlight defects region in restored frames.